techservicesillinois/terraform-aws-ecs-service/README.md

 A `docker_volume_configuration` block appears within a [`volume`](#volume) block, and supports the following:

-* `scope` - (Optional) The scope for the Docker volume, which determines its lifecycle, either task or shared.
-Docker volumes that are scoped to a task are automatically provisioned when the task starts and destroyed when the task stops.
-Docker volumes that are scoped as shared persist after the task stops.

 * `autoprovision` - (Optional) If this value is true, the Docker volume is created if it does not already exist.
 Note: This field is only used if the scope is shared.

 * `driver` - (Optional) The Docker volume driver to use.
 The driver value must match the driver name provided by Docker because it is used for task placement.